puppetlabs/puppet-docs/source/pe/3.7/razor_secure_apis.md

 1. In your config.yaml file, make sure that `secure_api` is set to `true`.
 This will disallow insecure access to `/api` because `secure_api` is a config property that determines whether calls to `/api` must be secure in order to be processed.
-2. Self-sign a certificate.
-There are several ways to do this; the most basic is to use the Java `keytool` command, which creates a certificate file called `keystore.jks` in the current working directory.
+2. Self-sign a certificate or use your own ".jks" or ".ks" file.
+There are several ways to self-sign your own certificate; the most basic is to use the Java `keytool` command, which creates a certificate file called `keystore.jks` in the current working directory.
 The default password in that command is simply `password`.
 Fill in the properties as follows:

    		keytool -genkey -keyalg RSA -alias selfsigned -keystore keystore.jks -storepass password -keypass password -validity 3600 -keysize 2048 -dname "CN=Unknown, OU=Unknown, O=Unknown, L=Unknown, S=Unknown, C=Unknown"

 3. Configure Torquebox using the file, `standalone.xml`, to accomplish two things:

-	* Add a web connector for HTTPS.
+	* Add a web connector for HTTPS that uses the .jks/.ks file from the previous step.
 	* Add a socket binding to the existing socket binding group.

 	The exact location of this file might vary.
 The command `find / -name standalone.xml` should locate it.